labeveryday/vibe-coding-resume-site/README.md

 - Error handling and progress reporting
 - Parameter validation

-**Alternative Scripts**: You can also ask for bash scripts, Python scripts, or other automation tools.
+**Alternative Scripts**: You can also ask for poweshell scripts, Python scripts, or other automation tools.

 ## Essential Amazon Q CLI Commands